Lecture: Earthquake Source Dynamics#

 Apparent stress \(\sigma_a = \mu E_R / M_0\) is a less model-dependent anchor than \(f_c\)-based stress drop:

-• Simulated: compute on-fault stress-drop averages directly, enabling comparison of what the fault did versus what far-field waveforms imply.
+• Simulated: Lin et al. [2025] compute on-fault stress-drop averages directly, enabling comparison of what the fault did versus what far-field waveforms imply.

-• Laboratory: infer that ≥95% of released energy does not escape to the far field; high-frequency spectral richness reflects energy partitioning, not just source size.
+• Laboratory: Kilgore and Beeler [2025] infer that β‰₯95% of released energy does not escape to the far field; high-frequency spectral richness reflects energy partitioning, not just source size.

 \[ G = \tfrac{1}{2}(\tau_p - \tau_r)\,D_c. \]